CPJPRINCE/opex_manifest_generator/README.md

                                 spreadsheet and titled exactly as:
                                 Title, Description, Security.

-        -m    --metadata        Toggles use of the metadata import method.              [{none,flat,exact}
+        -m    --metadata        Toggles use of the metadata import method.              {none,flat,exact}
-                                                                                        | boolean flag]

                                 There are two methods utilised by this:
                                 'exact',or 'flat'.